entrepreneur-interet-general/solidata_backend/README.md

 -------
 ## PRESENTATION

-part 2/3 of the TADATA! sofware suite
+part 2/3 of the TADATA! sofware suite (ApiViz / Solidata / OpenScraper)

-A public service for managing and sharing data : allow you to open data as simply as posible
+A public service for managing and sharing data

+The goal : allowing you to open data from your own csv files or external APIs as simply as posible

 ------